tatsuya/itshotels/README.md

 ### Clock process on Heroku

 There is a scheduled job implemented to feed the information about the latest hotels availability.
-To run this scheduled job on Heroku, I use [Heroku's clock process model](https://devcenter.heroku.com/articles/scheduled-jobs-custom-clock-processes).
+[Heroku's clock process model](https://devcenter.heroku.com/articles/scheduled-jobs-custom-clock-processes) is used to run this job periodically.
 In `Procfile`, there is a following line:

 ```
 clock: node scraper/clock.js